redpesk-core/afb-app-manager/docs/rp-installation.md

 # Installation within redpesk for dnf, RPM and redpak

+## Runtime installation

-Installation for the framework is made during normal installation using dnf (*).
+Installation for the framework is made during normal installation using dnf.

 When installing or uninstalling:

 * use `dnf` or `rpm` (possibly as simple user within rednode)

 * the RPM plugin for redpesk checks and detects if the (un)installed package is integrated in the framework (it detects files `config.xml` or `.rpconfig/manifest.yml`)

 * if it is a package managed by the framework, the RPM plugin for redpesk contacts the daemon afmpkg-installer (service afmpkg-installer)

-* `afmpkg-installer` scan the manifest files in order to set or remove service files, permissions and secirity labels
+* `afmpkg-installer` scan the manifest files in order to set or remove service files, permissions and security items

-* `afmpkg-installer` contacts `sec-lsm-manager` to setup permisions and labels
+* `afmpkg-installer` contacts `sec-lsm-manager` to setup security items and permissions

 Before calling `rpm` or `dnf`, the following environment variables can be set.
 They will be passed to `afmpkg-installer`: